M&J Trimming Product Glossary

 F

 Flatback: The flat surface located on the back of a rhinestone or jewel.
-Glue is used to attach the flatbacks to the desired area and can also be used with rim or tiffany settings.
+Glue is used to attach the flatbacks to the desired area and can also be used with rim settings or tiffany settings.

 G